TonyNgaiNex/hands-up-clicker/README.md

   - It can be done using a Horizontal Layout Group (with "Control Child Size" option) and a Content Size Fitter on the background component.
   - For examples, check out the play button in the prefab `Assets/Prefabs/Views/WelcomeScreenView.prefab`.

+## Setup Remote Config

+1. On [Unity Cloud](https://cloud.unity.com/home/), click your profile icon on top right, make sure you are using the "Nex Team Inc." Organization, not "Nex Build Pipeline".

+1. Create a project under the "Nex Team Inc." Organization.

+1. Go to Projects -> Environments.
+There should be a "production" environment created by default.
+Also create a "staing" environment.

+1. Go to Products -> Remote Config.
+Add any remote configs as needed.

+1. On Unity, select Edit -> Project Settings -> Services.
+Select the new project created -> Link Unity project to cloud project.
+    1. Also do File -> Save project.
+Commit the changes in `ProjectSettings/ProjectSettings.asset`.

+1. On `Assets/Prefabs/Singletons/CommonSingletons.prefab`, drag and drop the prefab `Assets/Prefabs/Singletons/RemoteConfigManager.prefab` to enable Remote Config.

+### Usage

+1. On `Assets/Scripts/RemoteConfig/RemoteConfig.cs`, define the fields of the remote config.

+    1. If the field is not a primitive type (e.g. a List), also handle the de-serialization.

+    1. (Optional) Set the default values under the `RemoteConfigManager` prefab.

+1. On Unity Cloud -> Products -> Remote Config, add the key with the same name with the desired value.
+Click "Publish" for the Remote Config to take effect.

+1. Run the game on Editor.
+Verify the remote config is sucessfully fetched by tracing the log `RemoteConfigManager: Got from ...`

+---

 ## What's Next
 - To make sure NBP works, Derek would need Admin role to the repo.
 Forked repo doesn't inherit Collaborators and Teams settings unfortunately.